Summer 2020 Projects

 FAX: (330) 672-2209

-This Summer my group will be working on some problems that naturally arise in different areas of Noncommutative Algebra.
-Possible topics include functional identities; linear preservers; interactions of ring theory, linear algebra and operator theory; radical theory.
+This Summer my group will be working on some problems related to the area of Ring Theory.
+Possible topics may include functional identities; radical theory; interactions between Ring Theory and Linear Algebra.